 Kat’s extensive experience with talent labor agreements began at the national SAG office in Hollywood, where she initially worked as a business agent and contract representative.
 Kat eventually assumed the position of Executive Director of the SAG/AFTRA office in Dallas/Fort Worth.
 In 1995, she joined Media Services as Director of Labor Relations.
 She then worked at Cast & Crew in the same capacity before joining TEAM in 2004 where her expertise continues to be an invaluable resource in helping discover unique and innovative solutions for our clients.

-While Executive Producing in Chicago, Mark also served a six year term as president of AICP’s Midwest region during which time he co-founded the Illinois Production Alliance.
-He served as that organization’s first president and positioning the IPA to have an instrumental role in the creation and passing of Illinois film and commercial tax incentive.
+While Executive Producing in Chicago, Mark served a six year term as President of AICP’s Midwest region during which time he co-founded the Illinois Production Alliance.
+He served as that organization’s first president and positioned the IPA to have an instrumental role in the creation and passing of Illinois’s film and commercial tax incentive.
 The incentive spurred the return of production to Illinois, reaching record levels of nearly $500 Million in 2016.

 Joining TEAM in 2007, Lori Tedds is the quintessential music insider.
 Born into a musical family, Lori’s passion for music was formed at an early age.
 Her musical ambitions quickly led her to the music industry beginning at ABC Records.
 From there, Lori joined a team of Unit Managers at ABC TV where she worked annually on The American Music Awards and The Academy Awards.
 She also worked on General Hospital during the now infamous “Luke & Laura Wedding” era.
 Then, when opportunity presented itself to enhance her music experience further, Lori seized it by returning to the record industry with a cherished tenure at Geffen Records.